Major programs

 ERC Synergy Grant

-Portrait Daniele Di Pietro
+Portrait of Daniele Di Pietro

 Past ERCs

-Video report with Sara Cavaliere
+Video feature with Sara Cavaliere

-Key initiatives
+Key Initiatives

-Key international initiatives UM 2030:
+Key international initiatives under UM 2030:

 - Foods: Nutrition and Food Systems

-- Vect-OH: Infectious risks and vectors in a One Health approach
+- Vect-OH: Infectious Risks and Vectors in a One Health Approach

 - Water: Water